Morgan Gautrat

-Morgan Paige Gautrat (born February 26, 1993) is an American professional soccer player who plays as a midfielder for Women's Super League 2 club Newcastle United W.F.C., on loan from the Orlando Pride.
+Morgan Paige Gautrat (born February 26, 1993) is an American professional soccer player who plays as a midfielder for Women's Super League 2 club Newcastle United W.F.C.
 She first appeared for the United States national team during a friendly against Korea Republic on June 15, 2013.
 She has made 88 total appearances for the team and scored eight goals.

 Gautrat played collegiate soccer with the University of Virginia Cavaliers from 2011 to 2014.
 In her four years with the Cavaliers, she scored 41 goals and recorded 43 assists, finishing her collegiate career ranked second in career points, second in career assists, and fifth in career goals.
 Gautrat won the MAC Hermann Trophy in both 2013 and 2014, becoming the fourth women's player to win the award in consecutive years.
 Following her collegiate career, Gautrat was selected first overall by the Houston Dash in the 2015 NWSL College Draft.
 Gautrat helped the United States win their titles at the 2015 and 2019 FIFA Women's World Cup.
 At age 22, she was the youngest member of the team at the 2015 World Cup.